Fractonic Fractional Quantum Hall Effect: Abstract

 \section{Abstract}

-The fractional quantum Hall effect, a paradigmatic topologically ordered state, has been realised in two-dimensional strongly correlated quantum gases and Chern bands of crystals.
-Here we construct a non-crystalline analogue by coupling quantum wires that are not periodically placed in real-space.
-Remarkably, the model remains solvable using bosonisation techniques.
-Due to the non-uniform couplings between the wires, the ground state has different degeneracy compared to the crystalline case.
-It displays a rich phenomenology of excitations, which can either behave like anyons confined to move in one dimension (lineons), anyons confined to hop between two wires (s-lineons), and anyonic excitations that are free to travel across the system.
-Both the ground state degeneracy and mutual statistics are directly determined by the real-space positions of the wires.
-By providing an analytically solvable model of a non-crystalline fractional quantum Hall effect, our work showcases that topological order can display richer phenomenology beyond crystals.
-More broadly, the non-uniform wire construction we develop can serve as a tool to explore richer many-body phenomenology in non-crystalline systems.
+In non-interacting systems, disorder can drive a trivial phase into a topological one.
+However little is known how to construct a fractional quantum Hall ground-state, a paradigmatic topologically ordered state, that exists both in crystalline and disordered lattices \textit{and} is qualitatively different to known topological phases.
+Here, we propose a general method for building such a phase.
+This is done by coupling quantum wires placed aperiodically in real-space, where the spatial positioning allows us to tune the inter-wire couplings.
+We call the emergent phase the Fractonic Fractional Quantum Hall Effect as it displays a rich interplay of fractional quantum Hall physics with fractonic constraints, formed by coupling differently-fractionalised wires into a globally gapped phase.
+The ground state has an exponential degeneracy in system size, a signature of the emergence of fractons.
+It displays a rich phenomenology of excitations, which can either behave like anyons confined to move in one dimension (lineons), multiples of which can then hop between two wires (s-lineons) or be free to travel across the system (C-anyons), depending on the multiplicity.
+Both the ground state degeneracy and mutual statistics are directly determined by the real-space positions of the wires, which can be disordered.
+Our method provides an analytically solvable pathway to non-crystalline fractional quantum Hall effects and fractonic theories in two-dimensions, examples of which were lacking.